 Depending on the complexity of your financial situation, you may be able to make your own asset protection plan.
 The steps below will show you how.

-Of course, licensed professionals such as attorneys can help you through this process, so don’t be afraid to seek qualified counsel to assist you in putting together your asset protection plan.
+Of course, licensed professionals such as attorneys can help you through this process.
+Don’t be afraid to seek qualified counsel to assist you in putting together your asset protection plan.

 Step 1: Identify Risk Exposures

-Think through every major component of your life and business and consider what could go wrong in each of these areas that could jeopardize your wealth.
+Think through every major component of your life and business.
+Consider what could go wrong in each of these areas that could jeopardize your wealth.

 For example, let’s say you own a rental property.
 Here is just a partial list of things that could go wrong with your rental property: